fa7i3/Danceability-for-Spotify-Songs/README.md

 * Dependencies (sqlalchemy, Pandas)

 ### Reasons for Selected Topic

-* We were interested in determining how the danceability of songs have changed over time.
+- **Mutual Interest** - Music is a popular topic and a common interest amongst the team.
+Although we like different genres we all listen to music on a daily basis and has become an important factor in our lives
-* Given that there were 188 million Spotify premium subscribers in the second quarter of 2022, we decided to use data retrieved from Spotify Web API.
+- **Growing Industry** - The music industry is continuously growing and nhas become more accessible than ever with multiple streaming options.
+Spotify recorded 188 million Spotify premium subscribers in the second quarter of 2022 and has 60,000 songs being uploaded every day
-* We also wanted to find out how machine learning can predict the danceability of a song using different factors.
+- **Interested in Learning** - How the danceability of songs have changed over time and if a machine learning can predict the danceability of a song based on different factors

 ### Description of Dataset Source
 * Dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/ektanegi/spotifydata-19212020) and captured the top 2000 songs on Spotify for each year from 1921 to 2020
 * Columns include general song information and [song features](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features) which contain audio feature information for each unique Spotify Id
 * Data was collected from Spotify Web API
-* Dimension of Original Dataset: 169909 rows by 19 columns
+* Dimension of Original Dataset: 169,909 rows by 19 columns

 ### Questions we hope to answer
 * Can machine learning models predict the danceability of Spotify songs using audio feature information?